 How to Calculate a Determinant by Hand

-The method for calculating the determinant of a matrix depends on the size of the matrix.
+Hand calculating the determinant of a matrix varies based on the size of the matrix.
 For a 1×1 matrix, the determinant is the number inside the matrix.
 For anything 2×2 and larger, we use shortcut methods that have a special order of multiplying, adding, and subtracting components.

 Example of a shortcut method for the determinant of a 3×3 matrix.